 Sulbutiamine is sold in tablet, capsule and powder form.
 Tablets and capsules are usually 750 mg each.

-It’s sold as a prescription medication in some countries under the brain names Arcalion, Enerion, Bisibuthiamine, and Youvitan.
+It’s sold as a prescription medication in some countries under the brand names Arcalion, Enerion, Bisibuthiamine, and Youvitan.

 Nootropics Expert Recommendation